Skip to product information

 Anna Tatarczyk, *1973 Wodzisław Śląski, Poland

 Anna Tatarczyk studied fine art under AR Penck and Siegfried Anzinger at the Düsseldorf Art Academy, and was also an assistant to Jörg Immendorff for two years.
 She lives and works in Wuppertal.
 The diamond as a geometric shape occupies a special place in her oeuvre.
 She lets it dance on its tip and uses it to capture the light.
 Her work represents the continuation of concrete art, and can be placed between this and Op Art, as well as between minimalism and Arte Povera.
-In addition to precise lines, the artist attaches great importance to playing with the fine nuances of color, which she brings to the canvas in a meditative manner.
+In addition to precise lines, playing with the fine nuances of color plays an important role for the artist, which she brings to the canvas in a meditative manner.

 Lars Teichmann, *1980 Burgstädt